-The proposed project would result in an amendment and expansion to the existing City of Elk Grove's SOI boundary.
+The proposed project would result in an amendment and expansion to the existing City of Elk Grove SOI.
 As described previously, the primary soil and geologic hazards identified with the SOIA Area are related to the potential for strong ground shaking and several subsurface faults.
-The soil and geologic hazards previously described could cause isolated structural damage to future payement, bridges, foundations and/or structures; however, these conditions do not pose a significant geologic constraint to the future urban development of the SOI Area.
-This is because standard engineering requirements and practices that are embodied in the Uniform Building Code (Chapter 18) and 2010 California Building Code (Title 17), which were adopted the City of Elk Grove, will ensure that future development is properly designed to take onsite soil conditions into account.
+The soil and geologic hazards previously described could cause isolated structural damage to future pavement, bridges, foundations, and/or structures; however, these conditions do not pose a significant geologic constraint to the future urban development of the SOI Area.
+This is because standard engineering requirements and practices that are embodied in the 2010 California Building Code (Title24), which were adopted the City of Elk Grove, will ensure that future development is properly designed to take on-site soil conditions into account.
 Specific requirements will be developed by an engineering geologist, and will be reviewed and approved by the City, prior to issuance of any grading or building permits.
 As shown on Exhibit 3.6-1, with the exception of the Dierssen, Clear Lake Clay, and Galt soil series, which include overall severe urban development constraints, the majority of the SOIA Area does not contain specific areas of soil-related constraints.
-Therefore, development of the SOIA would not result in significant geologic or soils impacts based upon compliance with the comprehensive requirements of the Uniform Building Code and 2010 California Building Code, as adopted and enforced by the City of Elk Grove.
-Impacts would be less than significant.